Where do we stand on coffee?

 1927 headline: Coffee will give you bad grades, kids

 In Science Magazine, on September 2, 1927, 80,000 elementary and junior high kids were asked about their coffee drinking habits.
-Researchers found the "startling" fact that most of them drank more than a cup of coffee a day, which was then compared to scholarship with mostly negative results.
+Researchers found the "startling" fact that most of them drank more than a cup of coffee a day, which was then compared with scholarship, with mostly negative results.

 Another New England Journal of Medicine study, in 1978, found a short-term rise in blood pressure after three cups of coffee.
 Authors called for further research into caffeine and hypertension.

-A 38-year study by the Johns Hopkins Medical School of more than a 1,000 medical students found in 1985 that those who drank five or more cups of coffee a day were 2.8 times as likely to develop heart problems compared to those who don't consume coffee.
-But the study only asked questions every five years, and didn't isolate smoking behavior or many other negative behaviors that tend to go along with coffee, such as doughnuts.
-Or "Doooonuts," if you're Homer Simpson.
+A 38-year study by the Johns Hopkins Medical School of more than a 1,000 medical students found in 1985 that those who drank five or more cups of coffee a day were 2.8 times as likely to develop heart problems compared with those who don't consume coffee.
+But the study asked questions only every five years and didn't isolate smoking behavior or many other negative behaviors that tend to go along with coffee, such as doughnuts.
+Or "doooonuts," if you're Homer Simpson.

 Millennium headline: Coffee goes meta

 Now begins the era of the meta-analysis, where researchers look at hundreds of studies and apply scientific principles to find those that do the best job of randomizing and controlling for compounding factors, such as smoking, obesity, lack of exercise and many other lifestyles issues.
-That means that a specific study, which may or may not meet certain standards, can't "tip the balance" one way or another.
+That means a specific study, which may or may not meet certain standards, can't "tip the balance" one way or another.
 We take a look at some of the years.
 The results for coffee?
 Mostly good.

 2001 headline: Coffee increases risk of urinary tract cancer

-But first, a negative: A 2001 study found a 20% increase in the risk of urinary tract cancer risk for coffee drinkers, but not tea drinkers.
+But first, a negative: A 2001 study found a 20% increase in the risk of urinary tract cancer risk for coffee drinkers but not tea drinkers.
 That finding was repeated in a 2015 meta-analysis.
 So, if this is a risk factor in your family history, you might want to switch to tea.

 2007 headline: Coffee decreases risk of liver cancer

-Some of these data analyses found preventive benefits for cancer from drinking coffee, such as this one, which showed drinking two cups of black coffee a day could reduce the risk of liver cancer by 43%.
+Some of these data analyses found preventive benefits for cancer from drinking coffee; one showed that drinking two cups of black coffee a day could reduce the risk of liver cancer by 43%.
 Those findings were replicated in 2013 in two other studies.

 2010 headline: Coffee and lung disease go together like coffee and smoking